pedroelbanquero/nos-carmichael-spell/README.md

 Any number can be represented by

 N = time * period + (sum factors N) - 1

+Nos semiprimes are de product of primes who

 Deduction of a perfect prime square